 While the name “Sew What” by itself may not be available other variants are such as “Sew What Quilting” or “Sew What Seamstress” is.
 Searching for those business names brings a result that says, “There were no records found.”
 While final approval is still with the Department of State, it is likely available to register.

 These are the basics of searching for a business name in New York.
 Even when the name of the business you want looks like it is available, the Department of State will make a final determination at the time of filing to ensure the name you picked isn’t too similar to other registered names.

 What information can be looked up in the database?

 The database search can find several pieces of information about the business.
 Some of the highlights include:

 - Business Name

 - Initial DOS Filing Date – Date the entity was filed with the Department of State

 - Entity type – Corporation, Limited Liability Company.
 Etc.

 Before starting your business and forming an LLC, be sure to do the business entity search first to make sure the name is available to use.
-Once you know the LLC name is available, learn how to form an New York LLC by reading our step-by-step guide on filing the Articles of Organization.
+Once you know the LLC name is available, learn how to form a New York LLC by reading our step-by-step guide.

-While not required in New York, an Operating Agreement, which are the rules for how the LLC operates, may be a document worth considering especially for multi-member LLCs.
+While not required in New York, an Operating Agreement, which are the rules for how the LLC operates, is a document worth considering, especially for multi-member LLCs.